AlexVanilla/kitsu-chrome-extension/README.md

 * Have login component redirect to my watchlist component
 * Implement caching to store users information
-* Take out bootstrap and implement my one stylesheet (preferably SCSS I wanna pick up a CSS preprocessor)
+* Take out bootstrap and implement own stylesheet (preferably SCSS I wanna pick up a CSS preprocessor)
 * Have drop box to filter just anime or manga in the list
 * clean up code